amirongit/notecode/algebra.md

 1. one of the equations is solved for either variable
 2. the result is plugged in the other equation as the variable
 3. the resulted equation in a single variable is solved
-4. the result is plugged in an original equation as the unknown variable
+4. the result is plugged in an original equation as the known variable
 5. the resulted equation in a single variable is solved
 5. the ordered pair is written based on choices
 #### Inconsistent system proof